Skip to content

 St.Silins holds services and functions

-Visitors are always welcome to come and see what the church, or attend one of our services or events.
+Visitors are always welcome to come and experience the history of the churn, explore the grounds, or attend one of our services or events.

 Services are held every Sunday with events taking place throughout the year.